HorizonRDK/tros_en/docs/quick_demo/hobot_codec.md

 ros2 launch websocket websocket.launch.py websocket_image_topic:=/image_jpeg websocket_only_show_image:=true
 ```

-3. Open a web browser (Chrome/Firefox/Edge) on your PC and enter <http://IP:8000>.
-Replace the IP address of the Horizon RDK/X86 device.
+1. Open a web browser (Chrome/Firefox/Edge) on your PC and enter <http://IP:8000>.
+Replace the IP address of the Horizon RDK.
 Click on the Web at the top left to view the real-time JPEG encoded image.

  ![web-f37-codec](./image/hobot_codec/web-f37-codec.png "Real-time image")